ajs-voices/once-upon-a-dream/scenes/056-bending-the-rules.md

 I nodded, "Probably, but that didn't answer my question."
 I closed the distance between us and put my hands on either side of him, trapping him against the counter and my body.
 "Am I taking the spare room or sharing with you?"
 I said as I pressed my body against his.
 It had been a long time since I'd let myself do this to him.
 To feel him this close.
 To smell his cologne and his soap mingled so closely to his skin.
 I loved the way he smelled and I pressed my nose to his neck and took a deep comforting breath.
 I whispered against his skin, "I'm okay either way."

 He put his hands on my shoulders and pushed me away and smiled.
 "Just live with me Angel.
 No definitions.
 Just come live with me.
 Stay in my bed.
 Take up space in my apartment.
 Make my kitchen yours.
 Pick up the stupid things on the floor that drive you mad.
 Put everything in it's place.
-I'll call Max and Drew and move your Saturday experiment testing to our place."
+I'll call Finn and Drew and move your Saturday experiment testing to our place."

 "Our place?"
 I grinned.
 "I like that."
 I breathed out slowly to control my feelings and nodded.
 "Okay."